-In 1982, legendary #XMen writer Chris Claremont and superb artist Bob McLeod created an X-Men spin-off called the New Mutants.
+In 1982, legendary X-Men writer Chris Claremont and superb artist Bob McLeod created an X-Men spin-off called New Mutants.
 The New Mutants were the next generation of the X-Men, a group of young students at Xavier's School for Gifted Youngsters.
 They're adored by fans, with a rich and diverse history behind them.
-It's no wonder, then, that Fox is hoping to make a New Mutants movie!
+It's no wonder, then, that Josh Boone is now working on a New Mutants movie!

+A "corn-fed Kentucky kid" associated with the New Mutants?
+There's only one man that can be!
 For most X-Men fans (me included), a New Mutants movie without Cannonball simply wouldn't work.
 Hailing from Kentucky, Cannonball's power is to generate a powerful field of energy around himself.
-This enables enables him to blast into the air like a human cannonball; while in flight, he's essentially impervious to physical harm.
+This enables him to blast into the air like a human cannonball; while in flight, he's essentially impervious to physical harm.
 He can also shoot out this energy field as deadly energy blasts, usually from his hands.

 While infiltrating the terrorist organization known as the Mutant Liberation Front, Danielle learned to project psychic arrows that, on striking an enemy, would subject them to horrific visions of their worst fears.
 She briefly became a teacher at Xavier's School, until she was stripped of her powers in the early 2000s.
 Since then, Danielle's remained a constant presence in the X-Men comics, even becoming field-leader of the New Mutants in spite of the loss of her powers!